rallisf1/nextcloud-deck-time-tracking/README.md

 ## Todo

-- Add the Timesheet table to the sidebar detail view (currently it only shows when the details open via modal)
 - Integrate with Activity app for audit logs & notifications
 - Integrate with the Analytics app for reports & charts
 - Assign a client to each card (single user).
 Will be useful for Analytics reports. either